vatlab/sos/README.md

 create symbolic links of `sos` and `sos-runner` commands in `/usr/local/bin`.

+The following packages are needed if you are using SoS with R

+* [IRKernel](https://github.com/IRkernel/IRkernel) R kernel for Jupyter
+* Python [feather-format](https://github.com/wesm/feather) module and R
+  [feather library](https://cran.r-project.org/web/packages/feather/index.html) for exchanging data frames between SoS/Python DataFrame and R data.frame.

 If you are using docker, you can run SoS directly using command

 ```